scotws/tinkasm/docs/MANUAL.md

 ```
         .equ a_bore 4
 ```
-are both allowed, but not `nope=19`.
-Modifications and math terms are allowed (see below for details), such as
+Modifications and math terms are allowed (see below for details).

 ```
         .equ less 8001